namtoki/English/stock/messy.md

-- I studied English so much `to the point where` my dream started being in English.
-- He likes learning from textbooks, `whereas` I like learning on the job because I think it's way more efficient.
-- I `will never` climb Mt.Fuji `again`!
-I went last August and it was way too difficult for me.
 - I `want to try` scuba diving.
 My frinend said it's a lot of fun.
 - `the reason being`
     - I made the decision not to join the program. `The reason being` I thought I wasn't ready yet and didn't have the competence enough to do it.